 The black box will encase all circuitry and the battery.
-On the dorsal region of the shirt, there will be four microphones, rather than two.
+On the dorsal region of the shirt, there will be two microphones, placed on the upper back near the shoulder blade.
 The wiring will be removable to enable researchers to wash the shirt between patients to abide by IRB guidelines.
+Two large holes will be made on the black box to enable an audio jack and the stretch sensors connections.
 Compression shirts will be used to get as close to the skin as possible and eliminate errors from clothing.
 Additionally, since the electrical components of the device will be removable, multiple shirt sizes will be provided to accommodate a larger number of the population.
-The team looked at the ergonomics of the shirt size using the NIOSH Truck Driver Anthropometric Survey from
+The team looked at the ergonomics of the shirt size using the NIOSH Truck Driver Anthropometric Survey from 2015.

-2015.
 The results are shown in Appendix C. These calculations were used to determine future shirt sizes needed in order to accommodate a large percentage of the population.
 The NIOSH Truck Driver Anthropometric Survey was used as it would most commonly reflect an average person who sits for long periods of time.
 Since these shirts are flexible, some of the values for the percentile of the population accommodated may differ.
+LabVIEW was implemented for real-time visualization via Bluetooth[®] for ease of use for both the patient and physician during testing.